skynettechnologies/strapi-plugin-all-in-one-accessibility/README.md

-# All in One Accessibility®:
+# All in One Accessibility®: Strapi Plugin

 ## Enhance Your Website's Accessibility with All in One Accessibility®